michalwidera/rdbweb/_pages/idea.md

   overlay_color: "#333"
 ---

-This is not about IDEA from Jetbrains - but they did help.
+This is not about IDEA from Jetbrains - but they did help and stopped.

 Some ideas are worth spreading.